 The Centers for Medicare and Medicaid Services (CMS) Meaningful Use Public Health Repository is not yet available.
 This repository is where public health agencies indicate meaningful use readiness and eligible hospitals (EHs), critical access hospitals (CAHs), and eligible professionals (EPs) declare their intent to pursue public health measures.
 This page will be updated and provide the link to the repository When the repository is available.
 For now, see the Public Health Meaningful Use letter posted at: http://www.iowaehealth.org/provider/resources/meaningful-use/

-Organizations are currently working toward meeting Meaningful Use Stage 1 and 2 objectives
+Organizations are currently working toward meeting Modified Meaningful Use Stage 2 2015 through 2017 and Stage 3 objectives

 Stage 1 MU has 3 Menu Set Public Health objectives, which involve electronic submission of data.